Cold Weather Layering: Part 2 - What Is The Wind Layer?

 Frequently Asked Questions

-What is the primary function of a wind layer in cold weather gear?
+What is the main purpose of a wind layer in cold weather gear?

-No, fleece-lined 'windstopper' jackets are generally too warm for active use like hiking or rucking.
-They are better suited for static positions where heat generation is minimal.
+No, fleece-lined 'windstopper' jackets are generally too warm for active pursuits like hiking or rucking due to their limited breathability.
+They are better suited for static positions where minimal heat is generated.

 More Tactical & Gear Videos You Might Like